 Susan enjoys quiet activities like fishing and gardening.
 She also lists sewing, knitting, and crocheting among her hobbies.
 When asked to share a favorite quote or personal motto, Susan’s natural optimism surfaced once again as she shared her favorite saying, “You must hear ‘no’ before you can get a ‘yes.’”

 Julia Busterud joined Park City Credit Union in August 1999 as a Teller and Loan Clerk.
-Now a Loan Officer, Julia specializes in real estate mortgages and is also a back-up consumer lender.
+Now a Mortgage Specialist, Julia focuses on real estate mortgages and is also a back-up consumer lender.

 Home life keeps Julia busy with her fun family!
 For fun, Julia puts her energy into yoga, meditation, swimming and bowling with her friends.